 - Great white sharks are naturally curious creatures and take a “sample or exploratory bite” before eating unusual prey.

-- After sample-biting, they quickly realise that the prey is their favorite or not.
-When a prey is unfavorite, they release it.
+- After sample-biting, they quickly realize that the prey is their favorite or not.
+When prey is unfavoriting, they release it.

 Great White Shark Behavior

 - Great white sharks show complex social structure and behavior.

 - In South Africa, they exhibit a dominant hierarchy and the females dominate males, large individuals dominate smalls, and the resident individuals dominate the newcomers.

 - They are largely solitary, but some pairs have observed swimming together and associate for a long time.